 Others want someone to listen to their day-to-day experiences, especially if old friends are far away.
 These people are more than willing to spend money to help with their friendship needs, and are usually eager to make connections as real friends would!

 In this blog post, we will share how you can get paid to be an online friend, plus how you’ll be helping people who cannot make real-life relationships.

 We also included platforms where you can start offering your service as a virtual friend and how to keep yourself (and your friend) safe in the online world.
 Read on below!

-I’ll always be making updates to this post, so make sure to bookmark this page or click here and save this image to your favorite Pinterest board.
+PIN THIS: I’ll be updating this post so make sure to pin this image here and save it to your Pinterest board.
 That way you can easily come back here to learn how you can earn money by being an online friend!

 What is a virtual friend?